 What is the Export Statistics Scotland publication?

 The Scottish Government produces a National Statistics publication, Export Statistics Scotland (ESS), which estimates the value of Scottish exports at sector level.
 It includes estimates for goods and service exports and is the only source of estimates for exports from Scotland to the rest of the UK.
-It is published in January each year.
-The 2018 publication was published in January 2020.
+The ESS publication is usually published in January.
+However the ESS 2019 publication was delayed due to the postponement of the 2019 Global Connections Survey (GCS), which is one of the key sources for this data.
+This was done in recognition of the challenges and pressures faced by businesses in dealing with the Coronavirus pandemic and preparing for EU exit.
+The 2019 publication was published in October 2021.

 How are the figures from the Export Statistics Scotland publication produced?